 ‘Attempt No Voyage Here’ Milky Way Harbors 100 Million Black Holes -‘ There are Tens of Millions of these Dark Enigmatic Objects Each the Size of 30 Suns

-Astronomy Physics Quantum Mechanics
+Physics Astronomy Quantum Mechanics

 Following the detection of a merger of 30 solar-mass black holes by LIGO, astronomers began to wonder how prevalent black holes this size exist and how frequently they merge.
 This research was carried out by astronomers from the University of California, Irvine under the direction of James Bullock, a professor of physics and astronomy at UCI.